Fire insurance rates on the rise for San Diego County residents

 But, last month, he received a letter from the California Fair Plan, saying his class went back to a nine, with no explanation as to why.

-“I asked my agent and he said anyone on a well is gonna be a 9, said Evans.”
+“I asked my agent and he said anyone on a well is gonna be a nine," said Evans.

 Turns out, Evans isn't alone.